sbhsa1990/CEE609_Project/README.md

 This dataset is then used as the input of "Gradient_Boosting_ classification.py" as the classification algorithm.
 The Gradient Boosting classification has been employed form the "Scikit-Learn" and the parameters have been optimized so that the best results could be achieved.
 Next, Using the "Combination_Analysis.py" pythone code the most optimal combination of our initial 10 input has been extracted based on Precision, Recall, Balanced accuracy and F1 score classification accuracy metrics.

+Figures
+to find the correlation between the CMIP6 outpus and FLDAS best variables Scatter-plot visualization metric has been utilized which represented as "Scatter_plot.py"